livepeer/brewdream/docs/DEBUGGING_NOTES.md

 Visual verification:
 - Does the video stream show the expected style from the random prompt?
 - When you change the prompt, does the stream style change after 500ms?
-- When you change creativity/quality, does the effect intensity change?
+- When you change intensity/quality, does the effect change?
 - When you select a texture, does it appear in the stream?

 ## Files Modified